gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 ### Alternative solution: Using the object as Environment

-See branch `private2019` in [ULL-ESIT-PL-1819/private-egg/lib/eggvm.js](https://github.com/ULL-ESIT-PL-1819/private-egg/blob/private2019/lib/eggvm.js#L129-L150) for an alternative solution using only the object as environment:
+See file `lib/eggvm.js` in branch `private2019` in [ULL-ESIT-PL-1819/private-egg/lib/eggvm.js](https://github.com/ULL-ESIT-PL-1819/private-egg/blob/private2019/lib/eggvm.js#L129-L150) for an alternative solution using only the object as environment:

 ```js
   const obj = Object.create(env); // {}; // Object.create(null);